-Note, the twelve wells listed below (Figure 8-5 though Figure 8-14) are not inclusive of all monitoring locations, rather this subset was included as they are considered representative of RMS throughout the Subbasin.
-Locations of these example representative hydrographs are shown in the following figure.
+Note, the twelve wells listed below (Figure 8-5 though Figure 8-16) are not inclusive of all monitoring locations, rather this subset was included as they are considered representative of RMS throughout the Subbasin.
+Locations of these example representative hydrographs are shown in Figure 8-4 below.